T

 landmark

-A magnificent neoclassical building that serves as a mausoleum for distinguished French citizens, including Voltaire, Rousseau, Victor Hugo, and Marie Curie.
+A neoclassical mausoleum housing the remains of distinguished French citizens, including Voltaire, Rousseau, Victor Hugo, and Marie Curie.
 Its dome offers impressive views.

 3. Afternoon